Glade Lions honor Vaccaro as April Student of the Month

-Stone Memorial High School senior Brooke Vaccaro has been named Fairfield Glade Lions Club April 2021 Student of the Month.
+Stone Memorial High School Senior Brooke Vaccaro has been named Fairfield Glade Lions Club April Student of the Month.

+Vaccaro was selected by her school counselor Andrea Simmons to take part in the Fairfield Glade Lions monthly program.

+Lions Club Co-Chairs Bill and Mary Green named Brooke “Student of the Month” along with her Corporate Partner, Crossville Heating & Cooling.

-Brooke works Walmart in the online grocery pickup department.
+Vaccaro works at Walmart in the online grocery pickup department.
 Her hobbies include shopping, hiking and walking her Pardi poodle.

-Brooke’s future plans include pursing a degree in either dental hygiene or as a dentist.
-She would like to attend either Roane State College or Tennessee Tech University to work towards this goal.
+Vaccaro’s future plans include pursing a degree in either dental hygiene or as a dentist.
+She would like to attend either Roane State Community College or Tennessee Tech University to work toward this goal.

 Commented